fbahoken/cartogRaflow/README.md

 # Cartograflow <img src="doc/Logo_cartograflow.png" align="right" alt="" width="120" />
-Filtering Matrices for Thematic Flowmapping - Dealing with "spaghetti-effect"
+Filtering Matrices for Thematic Flowmapping - Dealing with graphic complexity ("spaghetti-effect")

+**Installation CRAN version**
+install.packages("cartograflow")
+library("cartograflow")

+**Installation development version**

 [![](https://www.r-pkg.org/badges/version/cartograflow)](https://cran.r-project.org/package=cartograflow)
 [![](https://cranlogs.r-pkg.org/badges/cartograflow?color=brightgreen)](https://cran.r-project.org/package=cartograflow)

-This package is designed to create the so-called **flowmaps**, thematic origin-destination (OD) maps by filtering matrices.
-It is based on different functions that are mainly used to prepare the flow dataset.
-Complementary packages are for the spatial objects processing with`{sp}` or `{sf}` and for the mapping purposes from`{Cartography}` except particular cases.
+This package is designed to filter origin-destination matrices for flow mapping purposes.
+It is based on different functions that are mainly used to prepare the flow dataset (links) relatively to geography (spatial shapes of nodes or areas).

+Major changes have been made.
+Functions have been rewritten with `{sf}` in addition to `{sp}`if necessary.

+In particular, the **flowmap function is more flexible**.
+It requires at least a nodes .csv file (XY) and a link .csv file listing origin, destination and flow value.

 # List of functions